Healthfirst eft enrollment 2026

 Contact us

 What Is an EFT?
-An electronic funds transfer, or EFT, is the electronic message used by health plans to order a financial institution to electronically transfer funds to a provider's account to pay for health care services.
+An electronic funds transfer, or EFT, is the electronic message used by health plans to order a financial institution to electronically transfer funds to a providers account to pay for health care services.
 An EFT includes information such as: Amount being paid.

-An electronic funds transfer (EFT), or direct deposit, is a digital movement of money from one bank account to another.
-These transfers take place independently from bank employees.
-As a digital transaction, there is no need for paper documents.
+An electronic funds transfer (EFT), also known as a direct deposit, is the digital transfer of money between bank accounts.
+As digital transfers, they reduce the need for manual input and paper documents.

 People also ask